Created by admin on 07 Sep 2008 | Tagged as:

 Ellen was Toronto Centre’s Green Party candidate in the October, 2008 and May, 2011 general elections.
 Ellen has served as Peace and Security Critic in the Green Party of Canada Shadow Cabinet.
 In the fall of 2011, Ellen spent three months in Ottawa, volunteering in the Parliament Hill office of Member of Parliament and Green Party of Canada leader Elizabeth May.

 Ellen is one of the original members of the WindShare co-operative, has served as a member of the board of directors of the Living City Foundation, and has been active in the Canadian Electoral Alliance.
 She has volunteered with Green Thumbs Growing Kids, the Bleecker-Wellesley Activity Network, and the Hot Docs and Regent Park film festivals.
-She’s served as a member-at-large of the Toronto Heliconian Club executive committee, and is currently chair of its literature section; she’s also a member of The Arts & Letters Club of Toronto, and of the Women’s Art Association of Canada.
+A member of the Toronto Heliconian Club, she’s served on its executive committee and as chair of its literature section.
+She’s also a member of The Arts & Letters Club of Toronto, and of the Women’s Art Association of Canada.
 She has washed dishes at The 519 Church Street Community Centre’s Sunday drop-in, and organized re-donating the books unsold at the Rosedale-Moore Park Community Association’s annual Mayfair Market.
 She was a speaker at the 2010 Jane’s Walk in St. James Town organized by SEED (Safe Engaged Environments-Disability), and at the UMOVE (United Mothers Opposing Violence Everywhere) rally in Nathan Phillips Square.
 She’s active on her apartment building’s green committee; she organized a walkabout for beekeepers to explore, with residents, the possibility of hosting hives on the building’s grounds.

 Ellen has been a member of the Professional Writers Association of Canada for over 20 years.
 More than 100,000 words have appeared in print under her by-line.